 This building was originally built at the end of the 1800's by the Wilkes (husband and wife team) who ran a millinery, shoe and hat store out of the first floor shops and had their living space and boarding rooms in the second floor.
 The original address on North street had a small log home that was destroyed by fire prior to the Wilkes building this structure.
 In the spring, the flowering crab look like large snowballs lining Historic 9th Street.

-Raymer restored the exterior of the building beginning in 1997.
-Each apartment floor plan is unique.
+The exterior of the building was restored beginning in 1997.
+Each apartment floor plan is unique which is one reason why in site viewing is required..
 The building's hot water boiler provides comfortable heat in the winter months.
 The paved lot provides private off street parking for the tenants.
 This building is convenient to downtown and the Arts and Market District which offers shopping, art galleries, coffeeshops and many various dining opportunities.
-With all utilities paid by the Raymers, the apartments within this building are very affordable and desirable.
+With all utilities paid, the apartments within this building are very affordable and desirable.